lkeeble/chat/README.md

 * To get started, do a pull, then bring up chat.htm in a browser.

 ### TODO
+* Make it work better on mobile devices.
+* Use separate sqlite databases for each chat thread.
+At the moment all chats use a shared sqlite database.
+This doesn't scale well with many people chatting because the entire sqlite database is locked for each write.
 * Notify user with beep or flash or tab icon flashing/color that there's a new message e.g. http://heyman.info/2010/sep/30/jquery-title-alert/
 * Add emoticons